 Upper secondary school

-More information about guidance councelling in upper secondary school can be found at the link below, which leads to a digital guidance councelling website (website under construction).
+For more information about guidance counselling in upper secondary school, please click on the link below to access our digital guidance counselling website (currently under construction).

 Guidance counselors in upper secondary school: